HL7/fhir-pdmp/input/pagecontent/use-case.md

 _to be reviewed/revised_

-In order to use FHIR to access  data the following FHIR profiles will be used
+In order to use FHIR to access PDMP data, the following FHIR resources are used:

-* MedicationDispense profile: Used to communicate dispense information.
+* MedicationDispense: Used to communicate dispense information.
-* MedicationRequest profile: Used to communicate prescription information.
+* MedicationAdministration: Used to communicate administration information.
-* Medication profile: Used to communicate actual drug information.
+* Organization: Used to communicate information about the requester, dispenser and administering party organization.
-* Organization profile: Used to communicate information about the dispensing organization.
+* Practitioner and PractitionerRole: Used to communicate information about the requesting provider and the prescriber of a dispensed or administered product.
-* Practitioner profile: Used to communicate information about the prescriber.
+* Patient: Used to communicate information about the patient.
-* Patient profile: Used to communicate information about the patient.
+* Message Header: Used to communicate information supporting the request and response interactions.
-* Message Header: Used to communicate information about the request headers.
+* Parameters: Used to enumerate input information in the PDMP request message.

 #### FHIR Search API